 Between the need to protect corporate data and regulations requiring that consumer data be protected, organizations are under more pressure than ever to keep their data safe.
 Data loss prevention (DLP) technology can help.

-And regulations like the EU General Data Protection Regulation (GDPR) are upping the stakes.
+EU General Data Protection Regulation (GDPR) have upped the stakes.
 GDPR assesses hefty fines – up to 4 percent of global revenues – for failing to adequately protect consumer information, especially medical and financial data.